 - monitor and record species, size and behaviour of sharks spotted by drones

-- test the capability of artificial intelligence software to identify sharks in Queensland coastal conditions.
+- test the capability of artificial intelligence software and advanced camera technologies to identify sharks in Queensland coastal conditions.

 - Drones provide a bird's eye view of the ocean and what's happening beneath the surface - compared to traditional monitoring by lifesavers. and lifeguards from beach towers or water craft.

-- Drones are most cost effective than other beach aerial monitoring via helicopter flights.
+- Drones are most cost effective than other beach aerial monitoring, such as helicopter flights.